coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 The basic function of the Craft skill, however, is to allow you to make an item of the appropriate type.
 The DC depends on the complexity of the item to be created.
 The DC, your check results, and the price of the item determine how long it takes to make a particular item.
-The item's finished price also determines the cost of raw materials.
+The item’s finished price also determines the cost of raw materials.

 In some cases, the *fabricate* spell can be used to achieve the results